-RN Career Advancement Levels
+RN Levels

 Level 1 Novice Nurse

-The Level I registered Nurse, under the direction of the Nurse Manager, is accountable for provision of direct care to assigned patients.
+The Level I Registered Nurse, under the direction of the Nurse Manager, is accountable for provision of direct care to assigned patients.
 The Level I Registered Nurse contributes to unit activities and supports enhancement of the care delivery system at the unit level.
 The Level I Registered Nurse supports peers in the delivery of patient care services.

 Level 2 Proficient Nurse